 In most transactions, confidential information will be disclosed by both parties therefore it is common practice that the share purchase agreement will include confidentiality provisions addressing these matters.

 Does the seller have to give warranties on the sale of a business?

 In English law the purchaser of shares is provided with little statutory or common law protection, concerning the nature and extent of the assets and liabilities it is purchasing and the principle of caveat emptor (buyer beware) applies.

 To mitigate its risk, it is customary for the purchaser of a private company to receive some form of assurances from the seller, relating to the assets and liabilities of the company.
-It is generally considered that the major purpose of warranties in a normal share purchase agreement is to bring the attention of the sellers, the point which are likely to be of concern to the purchaser.
+It is generally considered that the major purpose of warranties in a normal share purchase agreement is to bring the attention of the sellers, the point which is likely to be of concern to the purchaser.
 The process of checking against the warranties is designed to bring out all of the potential problems; the parties will then begin to negotiate, before the sale, as to what impact these should make on the sale transaction.
-In this way the possibility of disputes arising after completion are reduced.
+In this way, the possibility of disputes arising after completion is reduced.

 Over the years there has been a steady expansion in the scope of the warranties that purchasers require and modern share purchase agreements tend to be very extensive, with a large part being in the nature of the warranties.

 It should never be overlooked that the main purpose of the warranty is to impose legal liability upon the seller and to provide the purchaser with a remedy if statements made about the target company prove to be incorrect.